 One of the most powerful teachings Thay has offered us is that the next Buddha may well be a Sangha, a community of practice.
 A community that offers teachings and practices of mindfulness, loving speech, and deep listening is a powerful force of transformation and healing in this world.

 Thanks to your generous support, the Thich Nhat Hanh Foundation is actively engaged in supporting initiatives to strengthen our beloved community and bring mindfulness teachings to populations with low accessibility to the Dharma.

-Dharma Sharing Program Highlights
+Dharma Outreach Program Highlights